anirudh645/Post_Care_System/README.md

+Note: This Project is done by Me but used a Organization Owned by Me to learn a bit more about GitHub Organizations
 # ❤️ Cardiac Post-Care Health Assessment System

 A comprehensive web-based application for cardiac patient monitoring and assessment, built with Streamlit, MySQL, and intelligent medical analysis.